 Consult your physician in case you are having trouble sleeping due to pain or other uncomfortable symptoms.
 You can also resort to natural remedies, such as valerian tea, that will help you calm down and slowly drift off to sleep.

 If your autoimmune condition involves joint pain or stiffness, you should also speak to your healthcare provider.
-They may suggest using support devices to promote joint rest and relaxation.
+They may suggest using support devices to promote joint rest.

 Say Goodbye to Stress